Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 ## Conclusions

-Congratulations! 🥳 You've implemented and deployed your own custom-data bot.
+Congratulations! 🥳 You've implemented and deployed an application that can handle questions based on your own personal data.

+From here, the sky is the limit.
+You can customize the bot with your own data, add more sources of information, and create more complex applications.

 The codebase for this tutorial is open-source, and you can find it in this {{< external-link link="https://github.com/genez-io/genezio-examples/tree/main/typescript/langchain-starter" >}}GitHub repository{{< /external-link >}}.